rdyar/rdyar.github.io/about-me.md

 - Creator of FTP2Lab.com (~2006) a simple service for labs like mine to allow their customers to send files to them via a custom FTP client.
 This was super cool at the time and was used by a few dozen labs other than my own.
 I out-sourced the code to someone and acted as project manager.
 This is no longer active.
 - I used DNN (DotNetNuke - similar to wordpress) extensively from about 2001 up until I discovered Jekyll around 2013.
 I now use Jekyll exclusively.
 - I have created several windows desktop programs that solve small specific problems in my industry.
 Usually these are things that I outsource to Elance (or whatever it is called now).
-- Founder of ePhotoPros.com (~2007).
+- Founder of [ePhotoPros.com](http://ephotopros.com) (~2007).
 This was supposed to be a subscription based online community for photographers.
 It never quite took off, but our videos have had well over 1 million views in total (youtube plus website hosted).
 Most of the videos were made by an employee (Jeff St John) who did an awesome job.
 I still occasionally make videos for it, and use the ePhotoPros youtube channel for a variety of stuff.
-- Owner/President/Janitor/Web Designer at Fromex Photo Lab, Inc [ProLabPrints.com](http://prolabprints.com) since 1998.
+- Owner/President/Janitor/Web Designer at Fromex Photo Lab, Inc (aka [ProLabPrints.com](http://prolabprints.com)) since 1998.

 I have some decent skills in the following: Noritsu/Fuji photo lab equipment, large format inkjet printers, color management, ROES, LabWorks POS, Fiery CWS, Adobe Photoshop, Sublime Text, HTML, CSS, Markdown, AWS (S3, EC2, Route 53) and pick up new skills fairly well.